ludwig-ai/ludwig-docs/src/docs/api/LudwigModel.md

 - __test_set__ (Union[str, dict, pandas.DataFrame], default: `None`):
 source containing test data.
 - __training_set_metadata__ (Union[str, dict], default: `None`):
 metadata JSON file or loaded metadata.
-Intermediate preprocess structure containing the mappings of the input dataset created the first time an input file is used in the same directory with the same name and a '.meta.json' extension.
+Intermediate preprocessed structure containing the mappings of the input dataset created the first time an input file is used in the same directory with the same name and a '.meta.json' extension.